Man Utd 1-0 Newcastle: Ruben Amorim explains change in formation in Old Trafford win

 "Digging out results.
 The teams I played in, we didn't play well every week but we dug in.
 They have to kick on now."

-Sky Sports pundit Jamie Carragher was full of praise for Man Utd's first-half performance and said Amorim's tweak in formation has improved the team.

 "It feels right for Man Utd [the change in shape].
-In the last few weeks, we have seen something different," Carragher said on Sky Sports.
+In the last few weeks, we have seen something different.

 "Tonight, with and without the ball, it's a back and midfield four.
 The strange thing about it, it's forced Newcastle into a back five!
 They've been really good."